 For well over a year, there has been speculation that Costco might hike its annual membership fee.
-And although such a move is probably not imminent, it might be on the horizon.
+Costco itself acknowledges that an increase is inevitable, but still cannot say when.

-During Costco’s latest quarterly earnings call, Richard Galanti, chief financial officer, suggested that a membership hike is inevitable.
+During Costco’s latest quarterly earnings call, Richard Galanti, chief financial officer, once again suggested — as he has in the past — that a membership hike is inevitable.

 Costco’s current membership structure is an annual fee of $120 for the Executive level, or $60 for the Gold Star level.

-To learn more about memberships at the beloved retailer, check out:
+To learn more about memberships at Costco, check out: